 There is little information on extreme water levels within this sub-cell.
-The 1:50 year return period surge is given to be between 1.25m and 1.5m around Orkney.
-Estimates of extreme water levels have been made at all of the A-class tidal gauge locations (Dixon & Tawn, 1994).
-No estimates were made for the Orkney coastline with the nearest predictions being for Lerwick and Wick.
-This work was extended to provide a spatial estimate every 20km around the Scottish mainland coast (Dixon & Tawn, 1997).
-However, this does not cover the Orkney Islands.
+The 1:50 year return period surge is given to be between 0.75m and 1.0m around Shetland (BODC, 1991).
+Estimates of extreme water levels have been made at A-class tidal gauge locations by Graff (1981), shown in Table 10, and by Dixon & Tawn (1994) who have extended their work to provide a spatial estimate every 20km around the mainland coast (Dixon & Tawn, 1997).
+The extreme water level predictions provided at Lerwick by Dixon & Tawn depend on the year of interest and also allow for mean sea level rise.